 Talking and Socializing

-This covers everything from talking on your cell phone, texting, chatting it up with other gym-goers, or hitting on people.
-The gym is not a social club.
+This covers everything from talking on your cell phone, texting, chatting it up with other gym-goers (if it’s affecting people waiting for you to finish using the equipment), or hitting on people.
 People don’t want to be hit on when they’re trying to catch their breath after a set of squats.
 Unless you plan on using your phone for your music, leave it in the locker room.
 Get in the gym, and then get out – stop wasting space and time chatting it up.

 Leaving Your Weights on the Bar

 If you’re going to use the gym, you need to learn to clean up after yourself.
-Part of that cleanup involves reracking your weights and putting them up.
-Don’t leave 45 pound plates on the bar so that the next person has to rerack the weights for you.
+Part of that cleanup involves racking your weights and putting them up.
+Don’t leave 45 pound plates on the bar so that the next person has to rack the weights for you.
 We aren’t your maid.
-Take a couple minutes and put them up yourself, and consider it part of your workout.
+Take a couple of minutes and put them up yourself, and consider it part of your workout.

 Stare at Other People

 So there’s a good looking guy or girl working out and you’re between sets.
 Try not to burn a hole in their ass with your eyes.
 Have a little respect for other people and let them work out in peace without having to worry about an audience.
 Sure, it’s a public gym, but how would you like everyone watching you work out?